AVINASH-ANGILIKAM/CNN-Based-Waste-Classification-Using-BDWaste-Dataset/README.md

 	•	Publicly available dataset for academic and research purposes.

 🎓 References
-	1. Akter, M., et al. (2023).
+Akter, M., et al. (2023).
 BDWaste: A comprehensive image dataset of digestible and indigestible waste in Bangladesh.
 Mendeley Data.

-	2. Nnamoko, N., et al. (2022).
+2.Nnamoko, N., et al. (2022).
 Solid waste image classification using deep convolutional neural network.
 Infrastructures.

-	3. Pandey, A., et al. (2023).
+3.Pandey, A., et al. (2023).
 Automated classification of biodegradable and non-biodegradable waste using CNN.
 ResearchGate.